Course page PDF

 The sum rule (marginalization)

-Given a joint distribution, we can compute the probability over a subset of variables by summing out the rest.
+From a joint, get a probability over a subset by summing out the rest.

 Marginalizing the Holmes joint